 The data sciences is a rapidly growing field, and careers in this area offer high wages and a solid future.
 It’s a great time to launch your data scientist career.

-Do your homework to determine what types of jobs are available in your area, who’s hiring and what the role requires.
+Do your homework to determine what types of jobs are available in your area, who’s hiring, and what the role requires.
 You can consider freelancing as a data scientist or look for jobs in other parts of the country.
-Research, analyze the data, and develop a plan to launch your career as a data scientist.
+Research, analyze the data, and develop a plan, and you will soon be launching your career as a data scientist.